A-Z Index

 Once a COVID-19 case is identified at the workplace, the employer must:

-• Immediately exclude the case from the workplace until they meet all return to work criteria (see Exclusion Requirements and Return to Work below).
+• If the individual is symptomatic, immediately exclude the case from the workplace until they meet all return to work criteria (see Exclusion Requirements and Return to Work below).

 • Determine who may have been a close contact to the case at the workplace.
 This includes assessing the case’s activities and workplace locations while they were infectious.

-• Inform all close contacts and their authorized representatives in the workplace of close contact within 1 business day in a manner that does not reveal the case’s personal information.
+• Inform anyone who may have had close contact with the positive cases (and their authorized representatives) in the workplace of exposure within 1 business day in a manner that does not reveal the case’s personal information.
 Provide instructions regarding the recommendations to mask, test, and monitor their health (see Table 2).

 • Identify and correct COVID-19 hazards.
 See Cal/OSHA FAQs for steps to reduce future workplace exposures to COVID-19.